andrewxiwu/mra/README.md

-# Python Prototype for Multi-Relational Algebra (MRA)

-This project provides a Python prototype of **Multi-Relational Algebra (MRA)**, an extension of classical relational algebra designed for complex, multi-granular data analytics.
-The implementation is based on the concepts presented in the academic paper, "Multi-Relational Algebra for Multi-Granular Data Analytics."

-The core idea is to move beyond traditional flat-table analysis by introducing data structures and operators that can handle collections of relations and nested, per-entity features in a structured and composable way.

----

-## Core Concepts

-MRA introduces two new data abstractions to enable its powerful analytical capabilities:

--   **`RelationSpace`**: A container for managing a collection of relations (represented here as pandas DataFrames) defined at different granularities.
-It uses a "dimensional schema" to uniquely identify each relation, avoiding the need to manage numerous individual tables manually.

--   **`SliceRelation`**: A nested data structure that organizes data around specific entities (called "regions").
-Each row in a `SliceRelation` is a "slice tuple" containing a region and its associated set of relation-valued features.
-This structure is ideal for performing complex, per-entity analyses like time-series anomaly detection or statistical modeling.

----

-## Project Structure

-The project is organized into a core algebra module and several example scripts:

-1.  **`mra_algebra.py`**: This file contains the core logic of the MRA prototype.
-It defines the `RelationSpace` and `SliceRelation` classes and implements all the fundamental MRA operators (`represent`, `flatten`, `slice_transform`, `slice_select`, `crawl`, etc.).
-This module is self-contained and is imported by the example scripts.

-2.  **`ad_performance_analysis_example.py`**: This script provides a practical, end-to-end demonstration of the MRA algebra.
-It uses the high-level `crawl` operator to analyze a sample ad performance dataset.

-3.  **`represent_operator_example.py`**: This script provides a focused demonstration of the fundamental `represent` operator, showing how it transforms a `RelationSpace` into an entity-centric `SliceRelation`.

----

-## Getting Started

-### Prerequisites

-To run this project, you will need:

--   **Python 3**: The code is written for Python 3.
-On many systems, the command to run it is `python3`.
--   **pandas**: This is the only external library required.
-It is used for all data manipulation.

-### Installation

-1.  **Clone or download the project files.** Make sure you have `mra_algebra.py` and the example scripts you wish to run.

-2.  **Place all files in the same directory.** This is necessary because the example scripts import the algebra module directly.

-3.  **Install pandas.** If you do not have pandas installed, you can install it using `pip` or `conda`:

-    ```bash
-    # Using pip
-    pip install pandas

-    # Or, if you use Anaconda/Miniconda
-    conda install pandas
-    ```

----

-## How to Run the Examples

-Once you have set up the project and installed the dependency, you can run the examples from your terminal.

-1. Navigate to the directory where you saved the files.
-2. Execute the desired example script:

-    ```bash
-    # To run the full, end-to-end analysis example
-    python3 ad_performance_analysis_example.py

-    # To run the focused example on the 'represent' operator
-    python3 represent_operator_example.py
-    ```

-    *Note: If `python3` doesn't work, your system may use `python` as the command for Python 3.*

-### What the Examples Demonstrate

--   **`ad_performance_analysis_example.py`**: This script walks through a common analytics task using the high-level `crawl` operator.
-It finds devices that meet two criteria: a total cost greater than 1000 and an anomalous daily Cost-Per-Click (CPC).
-The final output is a new `RelationSpace` containing only the filtered, relevant data.

--   **`represent_operator_example.py`**: This script isolates the `represent` operator to clearly show its core function: transforming a collection of flat tables (`RelationSpace`) into a nested, entity-centric structure (`SliceRelation`).
-It's a great starting point for understanding the fundamental data restructuring at the heart of MRA.
+Multi-Relational Algebra (MRA) Framework
+This project provides a Python implementation of the concepts described in the paper "Multi-Relational Algebra for Multi-Granular Data Analytics."
+It introduces a set of data structures and composable operators that allow for complex, multi-granular data analysis in a clean and declarative way.

+Core Concepts
+The framework is built on two key data abstractions and a series of operators that transform them.

+Data Structures
+RelationSpace: A collection of relations (pandas DataFrames) indexed by their dimensional schemas.
+This is the primary structure for holding data at different levels of granularity.

+SliceRelation: A structure that organizes data around entities (called "regions"), where each region is associated with one or more relation-valued features.

+Operators
+The framework uses a pipeline-based approach where operators can be chained together using the | symbol.

+CreateRelationSpaceByCube: Creates a RelationSpace by performing a GROUP BY CUBE operation on a DataFrame.

+Represent: Transforms a RelationSpace into a SliceRelation.

+SliceTransform: Applies a series of transformations to the feature tables within a SliceRelation.

+SliceSelect: Filters the slice tuples in a SliceRelation based on a predicate.

+Flatten: Converts a SliceRelation back into a RelationSpace.

+Crawl: A "mega-operator" that composes Represent, SliceTransform, SliceSelect, and Flatten into a single, powerful operation.

+Project Structure
+The project is organized into a main package and two sub-packages for examples.

+.
+├── mra_data.py                 # Core data structures (RelationSpace, SliceRelation)
+├── mra_operators.py            # All MRA operators (Create..., Represent, Crawl, etc.)
+├── slice_transformation.py     # Base class for slice transformations
+├── ratio_transformation.py     # Example of a concrete transformation
+├── __init__.py                 # Makes the root directory a package
+│
+├── mra_data_examples/
+│   ├── __init__.py
+│   └── ratio_transformation_example.py
+│
+└── mra_pipeline_examples/
+    ├── __init__.py
+    ├── represent_example.py
+    ├── slice_select_example.py
+    ├── slice_transform_example.py
+    ├── flatten_example.py
+    └── crawl_example.py

+How to Run Examples
+To run any of the example scripts, you must execute them as modules from the root directory of the project.
+This ensures that all internal imports (e.g., from mra_data import ...) work correctly.

+Do not cd into the example directories to run the files.

+Example Command
+From the root mra directory, run the following command:

+# To run the main crawl_example.py
+python3 -m mra_pipeline_examples.crawl_example

+Similarly, to run other examples:

+python3 -m mra_pipeline_examples.flatten_example
+python3 -m mra_data_examples.ratio_transformation_example

+Basic Usage
+The following is a brief example of how to build and execute a pipeline.

+import pandas as pd
+from mra_data import RelationSchema from mra_operators import CreateRelationSpaceByCube, Crawl from ratio_transformation import RatioTransformation

+# 1. Your initial data
+df = pd.DataFrame(...)

+# 2. Define the components for your analysis
+cost_per_click = RatioTransformation(
+    numerator_col='cost',
+    denominator_col='clicks',
+    output_col='cost_per_click'
+)

+def my_predicate(region, features):
+    # ... logic to filter slices ...
+    return True

+# 3. Build the pipeline using the | operator
+pipeline = (
+    CreateRelationSpaceByCube(
+        grouping_keys=['device', 'browser'],
+        aggregations={'clicks': 'sum', 'cost': 'sum'}
+    ) |
+    Crawl(
+        region_schemas=[RelationSchema(['device'])],
+        slice_transformations=[cost_per_click],
+        predicate_func=my_predicate,
+        dimensions=RelationSchema(['device', 'browser'])
+    )
+)

+# 4. Execute the pipeline
+final_result = pipeline(df)

+print(final_result)